ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

 This is being used on the DPS prisoner profile alerts and case notes pages in response to user feedback.

-In an example of how to enter or select a date in the [GOV.UK Design System date input](https://design-system.service.gov.uk/components/date-input/) or [date picker](https://design-patterns.service.justice.gov.uk/components/date-picker/), follow the style in the respective guidance.
+In an example of how to enter or select a date in the [date input component in the GOV.UK Design System](https://design-system.service.gov.uk/components/date-input/) or the [date picker](https://design-patterns.service.justice.gov.uk/components/date-picker/), follow the style in the respective guidance.
 For example, 14 5 2024 for date input, 14/5/2024 for a date picker.
 It's helpful if your example date uses the 13th day of the month or later (14/5/2024 makes it clear that 14 could not be the month).

 ### DPS, Digital Prison Services